WHAT WE PROVIDE

 Reception duties, Orientation, Reach Out, Database input, Accounts and Social Media.

-Kitchen, Cafeteria, Menu Planning & Shopping, Domestic Tasks, Employment and Education opportunities.
+Kitchen, Cafeteria, Menu Planning & Shopping and Domestic Tasks.

 Meetings open to all Members and staff